CrowdMAC: Masked Crowd Density Completion for Robust Crowd Density Forecasting: Experiments

 \subsection{Robustness against Miss-detection}

 We explore the robustness of the crowd density forecasting models against the miss-detection of pedestrians with the synthetically-generated and realistic miss-detections.

 \textbf{Synthetic Miss-Detection.} We evaluate the robustness against synthetically generated miss-detections.
 We train the models with ground-truth input, and synthetic miss-detections are generated by randomly sampling pedestrians in the frames that will not be used as input during the evaluation. \cref{fig:changing-miss-detection-ratio} (a) summarizes the $AD_{JS}$ metric of the previous approach (PDFN-ST) and CrowdMAC with various miss-detection ratios.
-Since the performance drop of our model is the lower than PDFN-ST among multiple miss-detection ratios, our model is robust against miss-detections compared to the PDFN-ST.
+Since the performance drop of our model is lower than PDFN-ST among multiple miss-detection ratios, our model is robust against miss-detections compared to the PDFN-ST.

-\textbf{Realistic Miss-Detection.} We further investigate the robustness against miss-detection using data preprocessed by the pedestrian detection module~\cite{Ren2015NIPS} on the FDST and VScrowd.
+\textbf{Realistic Miss-Detection.} We further investigate the robustness against miss-detection using data preprocessed by the pedestrian detection module~\cite{Ren2015NIPS} on the FDST.
 We varied the confidence threshold value of the object detector from $0.2$ (as described in \cref{sec:eval_protoc}) to higher values ($>0.9$) to generate input data with miss-detections.
 Increasing the detection confidence thresholds resulted in more miss-detections of pedestrians (\ie, false negatives in detection).
-In~\cref{fig:changing-miss-detection-ratio} (b,c), the $AD_{JS}$ metric of each method (PDFN-ST and Ours) is presented for various detection confidences.
-Similar to \cref{fig:changing-miss-detection-ratio} (a), our proposed method exhibits the lower performance drop compared to the PDFN-ST, highlighting its robustness against realistic miss-detections.
+In~\cref{fig:changing-miss-detection-ratio} (b), the $AD_{JS}$ metric of each method (PDFN-ST and Ours) is presented for various detection confidences.
+Similar to \cref{fig:changing-miss-detection-ratio} (a), our proposed method exhibits a lower performance drop compared to the PDFN-ST, highlighting its robustness against realistic miss-detections.
+The result of VSCrowd is provided in the supplementary.